Md-Khid/COVID-19_Country_Grouping/README.md

 #### Cluster Table

-Based on the cluster table, countries in the high-income level group (4), namely Singapore, Switzerland, Japan, and Germany, have consistently maintained their respective cluster groupings for both years.
+Based on the cluster table, countries in the high-income level group (4), namely Singapore, Switzerland, Japan and Germany have consistently maintained their respective cluster groupings for both years.
 This could be indicative of their effective responses to national policy changes and robust health systems that meet global healthcare standards.
-Contrarily, countries in the upper middle-income level (3) are transitioning from the Cluster 3 groupings to the Cluster 2 groupings, demonstrating that governments in countries like China, Malaysia, and Thailand are actively working to implement better national policies and strengthen their national health systems.
+Contrarily, countries in the upper middle-income level (3) are transitioning from the Cluster 3 groupings to the Cluster 2 groupings, demonstrating that governments in countries like China, Malaysia and Thailand are actively working to implement better national policies and strengthen their national health systems.

 ![Picture16](https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/f5251a5e-4556-447a-8bd9-8261a933966e)